 - In the case of event detection, the camera will produce one-minute segments that are easier to locate, marked by red icons.

 - Transferring and/or copying files from the SD card to other storage (Internal Memory and Cloud Storage) takes lesser time to accomplish.
-The bitrate of 25Mbps was introduced through a firmware update for the DR750S and the video clips are locked to one-minute video segments.
+The bitrate of 25Mbps (front camera) was introduced through a firmware update for the DR750S and the video clips are locked to one-minute video segments.
 At 25Mbps bitrate, a one-minute video file is about 187MB.
+This 25Mbps bitrate was applied to all camera models after DR750S, except for the DR590 Series (~12Mbps).

-- In line with the Event File Auto-upload, larger files will consume more time to get saved to the Event File Cloud Storage.
+- In line with the Live Event Auto-upload, larger files will consume more time to get saved to the Live Event Auto-upload Cloud Storage.

 - The camera is "multi-tasking" while it's running - it saves succeeding recording files while the user performs other tasks with the camera including manual copying of files to Cloud or Internal Memory, firmware settings access, and live view among others.
 This means that it consumes more power during simultaneous operations, and managing shorter files lessens heat generation.